The Difference Between Fixed and Adjustable Rate Mortgages

 Which loan is the right mortgage for you?

 Struggling with the decision between a fixed and an adjustable rate mortgage?
 You’re not alone.
 Nearly every borrower struggles with this same question.

-The simple answer is to consult a professional mortgage banker at Loan One, a division of Benchmark Bank, to help you better understand your options and decide the best course of action for you.
+The simple answer is to consult a professional mortgage banker at Loan One, a division of The Union Bank Company, to help you better understand your options and decide the best course of action for you.
 But, if you want to figure things out on your own, there are some basic guidelines that can help.